ai-2070/reliable-ai-streams-py/WHITEPAPER.md

    Telemetry is built in and returned alongside results.
 Optional integrations with OpenTelemetry and Sentry are available but not required.

 5. **Performance headroom.**
    The substrate must stay far ahead of model inference speeds.
 L0 uses incremental state tracking, sliding-window analysis, and tunable check intervals.
-Even with the full feature stack enabled, throughput exceeds **300,000 tokens/second** in benchmarks.
+Even with the full feature stack enabled, throughput exceeds **108,000 tokens/second** in benchmarks - orders of magnitude above current inference speeds.

+6. **Safety-first defaults.**
+   Checkpoint continuation is off by default.
+Structured objects are never resumed mid-stream.
+No silent corruption.
+Every opt-in feature requires explicit enablement.

-6. **Type safety.**
+7. **Type safety.**
    Full strict-mode type checking (mypy), `py.typed` marker for downstream consumers, and every public API fully annotated.

 ---